proksch/oopp-manual/grading/process/planning.md

 Sufficient
 : High-level features are broken down into smaller, more manageable pieces that can be finished by a single developer.
-Several all tasks are not precisely defined and contain no or ambiguous descriptions for what to do and when to stop.
+Several tasks are not precisely defined and contain no or ambiguous descriptions for what to do and when to stop.

 Excellent
 : Most tasks are well defined and clearly describe the expected outcome and when they are done.
 Tasks are typically small enough that it does not take longer than a day to finish them.